-Although rewards are central to the encouragement of good behaviour, realistically there is also a need for sanctions.
+Although rewards are central to the encouragement of positive behaviour, realistically there is also a need for sanctions.
 Where it is felt necessary for parents to be called in to school, this is deemed serious misbehaviour and recorded in the centralised log held by the Head.
 This records the child's name, year group, the nature and date of the offence and the sanction.

-Sanctions exist to discourage future misbehaviour in the individual and to indicate to others that poor behaviour is not acceptable and will lead to considerable inconvenience.
-The aim is for an orderly community not a punitive school.
-In an environment where respect is central, loss of respect, or disapproval, is a powerful punishment.
+Sanctions exist to discourage future misbehaviour in the individual and to indicate to others that poor behaviour is not acceptable.

+The aim is for a calm, positive community and not a punitive school.
+In an environment where respect is central, loss of respect, or disapproval, is a powerful consequence.

-The use of punishment should be characterised by certain features:-
+The use of consequences and sanctions should be characterised by certain features:-

-- It must be clear why the sanction is being applied. - It must be made clear what changes in behaviour are required to avoid future punishment. - Group punishment should be avoided as they breed resentment. - There should be a clear distinction between minor and major offences.
+- It must be clear why the sanction is being applied. - It must be made clear what changes in behaviour are required to avoid future sanction. - There should be a clear distinction between minor and major offences.